 - Bring together and analyse, in an inter-agency setting the information which has been obtained about the child's developmental needs, and the parents' capacity to respond to these needs to ensure the child's safety and promote the child's health and development within the context of their wider family and environment;

-- Consider the evidence presented to the conference and taking into account the child's present situation and information about his or her family history and present and past family functioning, to decide whether the child is at risk of significant harm;
+- Consider the evidence presented to the conference and taking into account the child's present situation and information about their family history and present and past family functioning, to decide whether the child is suffering or likely to suffer significant harm;

 - Put in place a contingency plan if the agreed actions are not completed and/or circumstances change impacting on the child's safety and welfare.

-The Children's social care manager is responsible for making the decision to convene a child protection conference and the reasons for calling the conference (or not calling a conference following completion of a Section 47 Enquiry) must be recorded.
+The Children's Social Care manager is responsible for making the decision to convene a Child Protection Conference; the reasons for calling the conference (or not calling a conference following completion of a Section 47 Enquiry) must be recorded.

 A conference should be convened, if requested by a professional from another agency, supported by a senior manager / named or designated professional where there is disagreement about the decision to not hold the conference.
-The professional disagreement / conflict resolution procedures should be applied if agreement cannot be reached.
+The Pan Cheshire Multi Agency Escalation Policy should be applied if agreement cannot be reached.

 Types of conferences

-- Notification by another local authority that a child subject of a Child Protection Plan has moved into the area.
+- Notification by another local authority that a child subject to a Child Protection Plan has moved into the area.

 - A previous child has died or been removed from parent/s as a result of significant harm;

-- The plan is to issue care proceedings when the child is born;
+- The local authority plan is to issue care proceedings when the child is born;

 - An adult or child who is a risk to children resides in the household or is known to be a regular visitor.